 We are not planning any changes to validation for this collection year.
 Any quality rules triggered because of guidance changes will be switched off where appropriate with agreement from the relevant statutory customer.
 Please allow enough time when submitting your data to make requests for these switches.

 We have released an e-learning module to assist colleagues making a HESA return for the first time due to staffing issues; this will help new contacts to understand the requirements for a HESA return.
+This course has now been removed as there is no longer a need for it.
+However if you need support with HESA's records or systems please visit our dedicated online training space on the HESA website.

 We are working closely with the OfS to provide further information on deadlines for providers in England.
 For providers in Scotland, Northern Ireland and Wales the schedules can be found in the coding manuals.